Coupe Van der Straeten Ponthoz: Legacy

 The success of the first edition led to the introduction of the Coupe Vanden Abeele in Antwerp in the following year, originally intended as an international club tournament as well, but eventually the starting point for the Low Countries derby.
-After winning the Coupe Van der Straeten Ponthoz for the third time in a row, Union Saint-Gilloise became the definitive holders of the cup.
-A new trophy was therefore put into play, which was the Coupe Jean Dupuich.
-The new cup was offered by Alphonse Dupuich and named in honor of his son Jean, hence the name.
+After winning the Coupe Van der Straeten Ponthoz for a third consecutive season, Union Saint-Gilloise became the definitive holders of the cup.
+A new trophy was created, the Coupe Jean Dupuich.
+The new cup was offered by Adolphe Dupuich and named in memory of his deceased son Jean, a forward at Léopold CB, after his name.